dlt-hub/dlt/docs/website/docs/general-usage/credentials/custom_sources.md

 Doing so provides several benefits:

-1. You'll never receive invalid data types in your code.
+1. You'll never receive the invalid data types in your code.
-1. `dlt` will automatically parse and coerce types for you.
-In our example, you do not need to parse a list of tabs or a credentials dictionary yourself.
+1. `dlt` will automatically parse and coerce types for you, so you don't need to parse it yourself.
-1. We can generate nice sample config and secret files for your source.
+1. `dlt` can generate sample config and secret files for your source automatically.
-1. You can request [built-in and custom credentials](prebuilt_dlt_credential_types) (i.e., connection strings, AWS / GCP / Azure credentials).
+1. You can request [built-in and custom credentials](prebuilt_types) (i.e., connection strings, AWS / GCP / Azure credentials).
 1. You can specify a set of possible types via `Union`, i.e., OAuth or API Key authorization.

+Let's consider the example:

 ```py
 @dlt.source